 Prompt diagnosis will ensure you get the necessary treatment to relieve your pain.

-More importantly, prompt medical attention will reveal whether your chest pain is really a symptom of larger, more severe accident-related injury, which could have harmful, life-altering effects if untreated.
+More importantly, prompt medical attention will reveal whether your pain is really a symptom of larger, more severe crash-related injury, which could have harmful, life-altering effects if untreated.

-The causes of chest pain after a car accident include:
+Types of injuries that can cause chest pain after a car accident

 - General soreness from jolting inside vehicle